alia-ab/learn2git/README.md

 # learn2git
-This is to have fun with VCSs
+This is to have fun with VCSs.

+So far we have played with the PR interface in GitHub.